 Depending on who you ask, Lionel Messi is arguably the greatest soccer player of all time.
 Whether you believe he’s the best or not, he’s in the conversation along with the likes or Pele, Maradona and Cristiano Ronaldo.

-Despite his transfer to PSG in 2021, it’s Messi’s achievements at the club he grew up in and became a star, Barcelona, that will be remembered fondly by soccer fans and soccer card collectors once he retires.
+Despite his later transfers to PSG and Inter Miami, it’s Messi’s achievements at the club he grew up in and became a star, Barcelona, that will be remembered fondly by soccer fans and soccer card collectors once he retires.

-The Argentinian forward scored 672 goals in 778 games for Barcelona, while winning countless major trophies at club level and now, finally, international level as well after winning the Copa América in 2021, and the FIFA World Cup in 2022.
+The Argentinian forward scored 672 goals in 778 games for Barcelona, while winning countless major trophies at club level and, finally, international level as well, after winning the Copa América in 2021, and the FIFA World Cup in 2022.
 He’s also won the Fifa Ballon d’Or a record 6 times.

 There’s huge demand for Messi trading cards in the soccer card hobby, which is to be expected, given his status in the sport; He’s also one of the most well-known sporting names in the world.